“We yearn to be visible to each other.”

 (2) A woman is not passive during childbirth; she is more than a mere instrument to be managed and needs personal connection.
 She needs to be treated with dignity and honor.
 Medical professionals are not part of the woman’s inner circle, so they can superficially treat patients with dignity and honor, but the emotional intimacy is missing.

-(3) Birth is not a crisis and when this is discovered, women tend to feel a power and victory they might not have experienced, generating confidence and self-esteem.
+(3) Birth is not a crisis and when this is discovered, women tend to feel a power and victory they might not have experienced, generating greater confidence and self-esteem.

 (4) The great juxtaposition: if you’ve had a hospital birth experience and unassisted homebirth, you see a huge difference between the natural homebirth and the birth within the medical environment.
 Most women who have had an unassisted homebirth no longer find hospital birth appealing or acceptable.
 (Who finds hospital birth appealing?
 Raise your hand now.
 Hospital birth is a relief for those who have fear or problems, or who worry about pain.)